jacoblockett/yugipedia-gql/README.md

 __`404`__ : Not Found - The request you made doesn't actually exist.
 This might be a spelling error or a lack of resources on the Yugipedia server matching your request.

-__`500`__ : Server Error - This is used specifically for GraphQL syntax errors.
+__`500`__ : Server Error - This is expected to only be GraphQL syntax errors.
 Expect the message on this to be a JSON string representing an array of errors found.

 > ⚠️ If you happen upon an error code or weird message that doesn't really fit these descriptions, please create an issue about it.
 In the issue, make sure to provide your relevant code that caused the error so I can reproduce it, and a screenshot or copy/pasta of what I should expect to see.